 William Barclay tells us that this story shows us a great deal about the character of Jesus.

-~ I shows us the warmth of his sympathy.
+~ It shows us the warmth of his empathy.
 From an ordinary religious leader, from one of the orthodox church leaders of the day the Samaritan woman would have fled in embarrassment.
-She at last had met someone who was not a critic but a friend; it seemed the most natural thing in the world for her to talk with him.
+She at last had met someone who was not a critic, but a friend; it seemed so easy and relaxed for her to talk with him.

 ~ It shows that Jesus is one who breaks down barriers.
 The quarrel between the Jews and the Samaritans was an old, old story, going back to 720 B.C. when the Assyrians that invaded the northern kingdom and captured it.
 The Samaritans lost their racial purity and therefore lost their right to be called Jews.
 Jesus wades into the middle of this controversy.

-Jesus and his buddies came to the well and his buddies went off to the nearby town of Sychar.
+Jesus and his buddies came to the well; and his buddies went off to the nearby town of Sychar, apparently, to find some food.
 The hour’s about noon and Jesus is weary, hot, dusty, sweaty (I presume) and thirsty.

-He sits down by Jacob’s well but has no bucket; the cool stuff is right down there but he can’t access it.
+He sits down by Jacob’s well but has no bucket; the cool stuff is right down there but he can’t get himself a drink.

 He soon puts her at ease by asking her for a drink.
 As the great Teacher he is, he reverses the symbol and says he will give her “living waters so she will never be thirsty again.”

-I ache inside when I realize so many have turned a deaf ear to the church because we priests and bishops often do not match our words with the lives we lead or because we use harsh and condemning words that push people away and sting their souls instead of drawing them close.
-Pope Francis is showing us that too.
+I ache inside when I realize so many have turned a deaf ear to people’s needs because we priests and bishops often do not match our words with the lives we lead or because we use harsh and condemning words that push people away and sting their souls instead of drawing them close.
+Pope Francis is showing us the way to do this too.